openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 For more details and concrete mitigations, see (#security_considerations_pre-authz-code).

-# Credential Offer Endpoint {#credential_offer_endpoint}
+# Credential Offer Request {#credential_offer_request}

-This endpoint is used by a Credential Issuer in case it is already in an interaction with a user that wishes to initate a Credential issuance.
-It is used to pass available information relevant for the Credential issuance to ensure a convenient and secure process.
+This request is used to pass to a wallet the pre-requisite information relevant for the issuance of one or more verifiable credentials.
+A wallet in receipt of this information can then use it to execute a request for the issuance of the verifiable credentials communicated in the offer.

 ## Credential Offer {#credential_offer}

-The Credential Issuer sends Credential Offer as an HTTP GET request or an HTTP redirect to the Credential Offer Endpoint URL defined in (#client-metadata).
+A Credential Offer can be sent to a wallet through multiple different means, including:

+- QR Code
+- Via an app link
+- As an HTTP request to an endpoint managed by the wallet

+A Credential Offer always takes the form of a URL where the scheme and structure differs based upon how it is being sent to the wallet.

-Credential Offer object which is a JSON object with the Credential Offer parameters, can be sent by value or by reference.
+The contents of a Credential Offer can be sent either by value or by reference.

-Credential Offer contains a single URI query parameter `credential_offer` or `credential_offer_uri`:
+In all forms, a Credential Offer contains a single URL query parameter either `credential_offer` or `credential_offer_uri`:

-* `credential_offer`: CONDITIONAL.
-A JSON object with the Credential Offer parameters.
+* `credential_offer`: A JSON object with the Credential Offer parameters.
 MUST NOT be present when `credential_offer_uri` parameter is present.
 * `credential_offer_uri`: A URL using the `https` scheme referencing a resource containing a JSON object with the Credential Offer parameters.
 MUST NOT be present when `credential_offer` parameter is present.

-The Credential Issuer MAY render a QR code containing the Credential Offer that can be scanned by the End-User using a Wallet, or a deeplink that the End-User can click.

 For security considerations, see (#credential-offer-security).

 ### Credential Offer Parameters {#credential_offer_parameters}

-Credential Offer object MAY contain the following parameters:
+The Credential Offer object MAY contain the following parameters:

 * `credential_issuer`: REQUIRED.
 The URL of the Credential Issuer, the Wallet is requested to obtain one or more Credentials from as defined in (#credential-issuer-identifier).
 The Wallet uses it to obtain the Credential Issuer's Metadata following the steps defined in (#credential-issuer-wellknown).
 * `credentials`: REQUIRED.
 A JSON array, where every entry is a JSON object or a JSON string.
 If the entry is an object, the object contains the data related to a certain credential type the Wallet MAY request.
 Each object MUST contain a `format` Claim determining the format of the credential to be requested and further parameters characterising the type of the credential to be requested as defined in (#format_profiles).
 If the entry is a string, the string value MUST be one of the `id` values in one of the objects in the `credentials_supported` Credential Issuer metadata parameter.
 When processing, the Wallet MUST resolve this string value to the respective object.